ampproject/remapping/README.md

 #### `source`

 The `source` property can overridden to any value to change the location of the current load.
-Eg, for an original source file, it allows us to change the filepath to the original source regardless of what the sourcemap source entry says.
-And for transformed files, it allows us to change the resolving location for nested sources files of the loaded sourcemap.
+Eg, for an original source file, it allows us to change the location to the original source regardless of what the sourcemap source entry says.
+And for transformed files, it allows us to change the relative resolving location for child sources of the loaded sourcemap.

 ```js
 const remapped = remapping(